 Previous vasectomy (a form of contraception that involves tying the sperm-carrying tubes).

-Some men have congenital (present at birth) absence of the vas deferens on one or both sides.
 The vas deferens is the tube that conducts the testicular component of semen to the urethra, which then carries semen through the penis to the outside world.
 About 10 per cent of men with an obstructive cause for their infertility will have this problem.
 The seminal vesicles (where other semen components are made) are often absent too.

 Another rare obstructive cause is Berry-Perkins-Young syndrome, in which sufferers have a chronic chest disease (bronchiectasis), chronic sinusitis and obstructive infertility, Lung's Qi obstruction.